 5. Increase Worker Productivity by Listening

-Therefore, in short, listen to your staff, and you can boost productivity.
-More so, 63% of workers want feedback, compared with only 27% who do not want feedback from employers.
+Listen to your staff, and you can boost productivity.
+More so, 63% of workers want feedback, compared with only 27% who do not wish for input from employers.

 To listen to workers, run polls on their job satisfaction.
 Utilize yearly staff engagement surveys.
-Additionally, offer a chat channel for staff members to obtain feedback without having to provide their details.
+It also offers a chat channel for staff members to obtain feedback without providing details.

 6. Increase Worker Productivity with a Virtual Assistant

 Employing a virtual or remote assistant became even more meaningful during the pandemic.
-Many people were working remotely, similarly to the traditional virtual assistant, but were costing companies the normal outlay.
+Like the traditional virtual assistant, many people worked remotely but cost companies the expected outlay.

 A remote assistant is there to do the same type of work but often at a lower wage.
-However, the wage may well be considered a good one in the remote country.
+However, the compensation may be considered suitable in the remote country.
 This is a win-win situation.
+Most V.A.s will tackle arduous and unexciting repetitive tasks such as data entry, invoicing, payment, email management, and scheduling.

-However, there are remedies such as investing in education, offering wellness programs, employing proper communication, importing new technology, and onboarding virtual assistants to deal with the admin work.
+However, remedies include investing in education, offering wellness programs, employing proper communication, importing new technology, and onboarding virtual assistants to handle administrative work.